lflare/mdathome-golang/README.md

 ### `cache_scan_interval_in_seconds`
 This setting controls the interval in which the cache is scanned and automatically trimmed/evicted when size exceeds `max_cache_size_in_mebibytes`

+### `max_cache_scan_time_in_seconds`
+This setting controls how long the diskcache will take to scan through the database and filesystem for eviction purposes.
+After the specific set amount of time in seconds, the function just stops iterating and returns.

 ## License
 [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)